osbetel/CS-345-Deadwood/README.md

 If you simply use

 "javac *.java" then it will output all compiled class files into the same directory as the java files.

+**Design Choices:**
+So far, we believe that there should be a central GameController class which will construct the Players, Board, and everything necessary for those two.
+The GameController and the Board should work together to loop through player turns and increment days, clearing the Scenes and assigning new ones as necessary.

+Players and their GamePieces are simply objects on the Board, but have no function in determining whether the day is done and whether new Scenes are needed.
+But they should be able to access Scenes to act, rehearse, and receive payouts.